 The ENACFIRE E60 Bluetooth v5.0 Wireless Earbuds have an integrated microphone.

 The recording quality of the integrated mic is poor.
 Your voice sounds thin, muffled, and distorted.
+You should consider the Mpow MDots True Wireless or the Cowin Apex Elite Truly Wireless if you're looking for in-ears with a better-performing integrated mic.
 However, if you're speaking in a relatively quiet environment, you should still be understood.

 This microphone has poor noise handling.
 It struggles to separate voice from ambient noise, even in moderately noisy environments.